deercreeklabs/f1-seller-client/seller.md

 ```
 Gets the current purchase limit for the given SKU.
 A shopper may only
 have purchased (or have in their cart) this quantity of the given SKU.
+Note that a purchase limit of zero means that there is no limit, i.e.
+shoppers may purchase an unlimited amount of the given SKU (subject
+to stock availability).
-To allow shoppers to purchase more of the given SKU, their purchase
+To allow shoppers to purchase more of SKUs that are limited, their purchase
 history must be reset.
 See also [resetPurchaseHistory](#resetpurchasehistory) and
 [resetAllPurchaseHistories](#resetallpurchasehistories).
 #### Parameters